Cloudbet: KYC & Verification

 Is Cloudbet better than a no-KYC casino for big withdrawals?

 It depends on what you optimise for.
 A full no-KYC operator like BC.Game never collects documents at any size, which is the better fit if zero verification is an absolute.
-Cloudbet retains a top-end ceiling but pairs it with no withdrawal limits, a dual regulator, and a payout record since 2013 — which is why many high rollers prefer it despite the verification ceiling.
-For pure anonymity, choose no-KYC; for uncapped payouts with strong recourse, Cloudbet.
+Cloudbet asks for one round of verification (Level 2) and in exchange removes withdrawal limits entirely, pairing that with a dual regulator and a payout record since 2013, which is why many high rollers prefer it.
+For pure anonymity, choose no-KYC; for uncapped payouts with strong recourse, verify at Cloudbet.

 Compare KYC across the casinos we review